pb111/k-Nearest-Neighbours-Project/README.md

 # k-Nearest Neighbours with Python and Scikit-Learn

-In this project, I build a K Nearest Neighbours classifier
+k Nearest Neighbours is a very simple and one of the topmost machine learning algorithms.
+In this project, I build a k Nearest Neighbours classifier to classify the patients suffering from Breast Cancer.
+I have used the `Breast Cancer Wisconsin (Original) Data Set downloaded from the UCI Machine Learning Repository.

 ===============================================================================